HighDiceRoller/icepool/README.md

 ## Principles

-* Handles both univariate and multivariate distributions.
+* Combinatorics and caching allow for flexible yet efficient solutions to common problems.
 * Weights are Python `int`s, providing exact results.
-* Combinatorics and caching allow for asymptotically efficient solutions to common problems.
 * Constant-factor optimizations are not a priority.
+* Handles both univariate and multivariate distributions.

 ## Examples